 - What environments allow your top 3 to thrive?
 Fast paced?
 Laid back?
 Clan culture?
 Solo?
 Hierarchical?
 Quiet?
 Dynamic?
 Entrepreneurial?
 Creative?
 Get specific.

-- What are their stats?
+- What are the numbers?
 Age?
 Gender?
 Education?
 How many people do they manage?
 Job title?
 Income level?
-Get specific if you can.
+Get as specific as you can with the numbers that matter.

 Analyze and imagine.